-I live a simple life just outside a small mid-west town with my husband and cats.
+I live a simple life just outside a small mid-west town with my husband, my dog, (a German Shepherd and cat.)
 We have a large garden, which keeps us fed through much of the summer.
 We enjoy trying to live in harmony with nature.
 I don’t believe in killing things, unless they pose imminent danger, like the spider that bit me and eventually landed me in the hospital with all kinds of specialists.
 So, that rule is not set in stone, but I don’t like to bring harm to something else just because it is something I don’t like.
 Daily, we see all kinds of wild-life and eventually I will get some pictures posted.
 Speaking of pictures, I love taking them, especially of birds.

-I am a member of the Church of Jesus Christ of Latter-day Saints, more commonly known as “Mormons.”
-There is more about this in some of my blogs.
-While my posts have reference to Mormon theology and thought, I sincerely strive to engage discussion across the spectrum of faith.
-I have many friends and family members who profess other faiths, but I love to learn from all of them.
+I am a member of The Church of Jesus Christ of Latter-day Saints.
+There is more about this in some of my blog posts.
+While my posts have reference to the theology of the Church and thought, I sincerely strive to engage discussion across the spectrum of differing faiths.
+I have many friends and family members who profess other faiths and I love to learn from all of them.

 I have Celiac disease, and I am toying with the idea of posting some of my favorite recipes, but, sorry to those of you who enjoy my chocolate chip cookies…that recipe will remain a secret!
 I went to a Health Food Cooking school in New York and about 8 years later, discovered I had Celiac disease.
 I combined my love for teaching and my knack for creating recipes, and developed a small business helping others learn the ropes of eating a Gluten Free when everything depended on it.
 While I no longer have that business, (I moved), I still love to help others when they want it.